hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 * `name` - (Required) The unique name for the Service to create.
 * `domain` - (Required) A set of Domain names to serve as entry points for your Service.
 Defined below.
-* `backend` - (Required) A set of Backends to service requests from your Domains.
+* `backend` - (Optional) A set of Backends to service requests from your Domains.
 Defined below.
+Backends must be defined in this argument, or defined in the `vcl` argument below
 * `condition` - (Optional) A set of conditions to add logic to any basic configuration object in this service.
 Defined below.
 * `cache_setting` - (Optional) A set of Cache Settings, allowing you to override